Instructions For Dentists

 If the patient reports pain at the back of the tongue when biting down forcefully, the contour of the upper tongue gripping surface is too steep, and it can be shallowed by holding it by its tether and dipping it in boiling water for 10 seconds before bending it with the fingers.
 If the patient can pull the tongue back out from between the tongue gripping surfaces without first opening wide, the curve of the upper tongue gripping surface is too flat, and it can be increased by bending it with boiling water.

 If the patient reports pain at the front of the tongue when biting down forcefully, check to be sure that the front portion of the tongue gripping surface can seat fully below the occlusal plane of the maxillary anterior teeth and canines on the model.
-For example, in the photo below, the front of the upper tongue gripping surface is not adequately seated and could pinch at the canine area.

 If the patient reports pinching of the sides of the tongue when biting down forcefully, check to make sure the sides of the upper tongue gripping surface fit entirely within the palatal borders of the trough prepared in the upper appliance and below the occlusal plane, leaving room for the sides of the tongue to squeeze out between the occlusal surfaces of the canines, premolars, and first molars.
 When the appliance is in the patient’s mouth, you should be able to push the suspended upper tongue gripping surface slightly further upward into its seat on the upper appliance using a finger.
 If there is no movement of the upper tongue gripping surface possible, the upper tongue gripping surface may need to be narrowed or the portion of the appliance covering the palatal surfaces of the premolars, canines, or anterior teeth may need thinning.